LEbnerDeveloper/telegram-mini-app-bot/README.md

 ## Quick setup

-#### 0. Host the Web App in GitHub Pages
+#### 0. Host the Mini App in GitHub Pages

-The Web App must be hosted somewhere.
+The Mini App must be hosted somewhere.
 Hosting it on a GitHub repository is a quick, free way to do it:

 1. Create a repository (or fork this one)
 2. On the repository: Settings > Pages:
     - Source: Deploy from a branch
     - Branch: master, / (root), Save
-3. Wait a few minutes for the web to be deployed.
+3. Wait a few minutes for the mini to be deployed.
 It will be available at: `https://{github-username}.github.io/{repository-name}/{location-inside-repository}`.
 In this case: `https://revenkroz.github.io/telegram-web-app-bot-example/index.html`

 #### 1. Show the user a button to open a Web App.
 There are two ways: